isaacs/tshy/README.md

 ### Old Style Exports

-Versions of node prior to 12.10.0 (published in early to mid 2016) did not have support for `exports` as a means for defining package entry points.
+Versions of node prior to 12.10.0, published in early to mid 2016, did not have support for `exports` as a means for defining package entry points.
 Unfortunately, even 7 years later at the time of this writing, some projects are still using outdated tools that are not capable of understanding this interface.